1. Home

 vintage barn artwork displayed in a hutch for Fall

-As you re-arrange your home for the new season, I truly hope that these ideas for how to use thrifted art for Fall decorating are helpful.
+As you re-arrange your home for the new season, I truly hope that these ideas for how to use thrifted art are helpful.
 Decorating your home with secondhand finds, especially art, brings such life and movement to each space.

 Be encouraged to search high and low for that perfect art piece, finding renewed perspective along the way.